- 2 cups MINUS 2 tbsp superfine brown rice flour (plus more for dusting the cake pans)

 - Add the potato starch, tapioca flour, nonfat milk powder, Xanthan gum, baking powder, salt, and nutmeg to a medium bowl and mix with a wire whisk to combine.

 - Add the buttermilk and rice flour mixture to the stand mixer bowl along with the dry ingredients.
 Beat on medium-high speed for about 60 seconds, until the batter is completely smooth.

 - With a rubber spatula, gently fold the beaten egg whites into the batter just until incorporated.
 Be

 gentle – you want to retain as much air in the batter as possible.

 - Divide the batter evenly between the prepared pans.
 Bake for 40-50 minutes.
 When done, the cakes will be golden brown and pulling away from the sides of the pan.
 To check for doneness, stick a toothpick into the center of one of the layers.
 Remove the toothpick and look for signs of raw batter.
 If only cake crumbs stick to the toothpick, the cake is done.
 You can also scoop a tiny amount of cake from the center of one of the layers to check for doneness.
 (You’ll be covering the cake with frosting anyway.)

 - Let the cakes cool on wire racks for 5 minutes in the pan, then gently turn them out of the pans onto the wire racks to cool completely.
 If you don’t plan on frosting the layers immediately, wrap each tightly with plastic wrap.
 The layers can be stored at room temperature for 1 day, or frozen for up to 2 months.

-- Frost with Vanilla Italian Meringue Buttercream, or your favorite icing recipe.
+- Frost with Vanilla Italian Meringue Buttercream, or Classic American Buttercream.